 |4||analyse and contrast relationships between religious and political worldviews|

 On completion of this unit, students should be able to:

-- demonstrate an understanding of the history, key teachings and beliefs of Judaism, Christianity and Islam
+- demonstrate a critical understanding of the history, key teachings and beliefs of specific religions

 - critically examine the social dimensions of religions and religious beliefs, including the role of violence and gender